Hey Kids (Start Here)

 “Recruited,” Volker said, trying for sarcasm but not quite making it there.
 “Is that what they’re calling it these days?”

-“You have it,” Rush said, his fingers playing over the touchscreen as though it were a musical instrument.
+“Y’have it,” Rush said, his fingers playing over the touchscreen as though it were a musical instrument.

-They began to slowly break orbit, their position rotating until the blues and greens of Earth were no longer visible.
+The ship began a maneuvering burn, its position rotating until the blues and greens of Earth were no longer visible out the forward view.
 Telford controlled their axis deviation with the pressure of his fingers against the screen in front of him.
-Finally, they were oriented away from the planet, away from everything Volker had ever known, their trajectory taking them out of orbit, out of the solar system, into darkness.
+When they were oriented away from the planet, away from everything Volker had ever known, Telford accelerated.

 Comments